beyarkay/PurchaseAnalysis/README.md

 ## Future Features to Add

-* Include the number of datapoints plotted
 * Don't display a graph if there weren't enough data points to plot?
-* Make the graphs more intuitive to get an understanding of
 * Add ability to see trends in a suburb over time
 * increase granularity in search parameters: add ability to graph search results based off of different parameters